AkankshaJojy/-Utilizing-Machine-Learning-for-Predictive-Modeling-of-Company-Attrition/README.md

 # Machine Learning Algorithms
 Several machine learning algorithms are employed in this project to develop predictive models for company attrition.
 These algorithms include:

-Linear Regression
+-Linear Regression
-Decision Tree
+-Decision Tree
-Random Forest
+-Random Forest
-Logistic Regression
+-Logistic Regression
-Gradient Boosting
+-Gradient Boosting
-Support Vector Machine (SVM)
+-Support Vector Machine (SVM)
 Each algorithm offers unique strengths and characteristics, allowing us to explore different modeling approaches and evaluate their performance.
 By comparing and fine-tuning these models, we aim to identify the most effective predictive techniques for accurately forecasting company attrition.

 # Author